-- 1. Countries shall seek to settle any dispute between them concerning the interpretation or application of the Convention through negotiation or other peaceful means of their own choice (Article 25.1). - 2.
-A country or a regional economic integration organization may declare at the time it ratifies the Convention, or at any time thereafter, in a written instrument submitted to the Depositary that, with regard to any dispute concerning the interpretation or application of the Convention, it recognizes one or both of the following means of dispute settlement as compulsory in relation to any country accepting the same obligation: - a) Arbitration in accordance with the procedure set out in Part I of Annex E (The details of this procedure are beyond the scope of this manual.
-Readers are referred to the Convention text and Annex E for more information): - b) Submission of the dispute to the International Court of Justice (Article 25.2).
+- 1. Countries shall seek to settle any dispute between them concerning the interpretation or application of the Convention through negotiation or other peaceful means of their own choice.
+(Article 25.1) - 2.
+A country or a regional economic integration organization may declare at the time it ratifies the Convention, or at any time thereafter, in a written instrument submitted to the Depositary that, with regard to any dispute concerning the interpretation or application of the Convention, it recognizes one or both of the following means of dispute settlement as compulsory in relation to any country accepting the same obligation: - a.
+Arbitration in accordance with the procedure set out in Part I of Annex E (The details of this procedure are beyond the scope of this manual.
+Readers are referred to the Convention text and Annex E for more information62); and - b.
+Submission of the dispute to the International Court of Justice.
+(Article 25.2)

 - i.
-The declaration shall remain in force until it expires in accordance with its terms or until three months after written notice of its revocation has been deposited with the Depositary (Article 25.4). - ii.
+The declaration shall remain in force until it expires in accordance with its terms or until three months after written notice of its revocation has been deposited with the Depositary.
+(Article 25.4) - ii.
 The expiry of a declaration, a notice of revocation or a new declaration shall in no way affect proceedings pending before an arbitral tribunal or the International Court of Justice, unless the parties to the dispute otherwise agree.
 (Article 25.5) The rationale of this provision is to discourage the use of technicalities to disrupt the dispute settlement proceedings.
-The Convention places a priority on peaceful and negotiated settlements of dispute (Article 25.1). - 3.
-If the parties to a dispute have not accepted the same means of dispute settlement, and if they have not been able to settle their dispute through negotiations or other peaceful means within twelve months following notification by a country to another that a dispute exists between them, the dispute shall be submitted to a conciliation commission at the request of any party to the dispute (Article 25.6).
-The procedure set out in Part II of Annex E shall apply to conciliation proceedings.
-(Readers are again referred to Annex E for more details on the conciliation process)
+The Convention places a priority on peaceful and negotiated settlements of dispute.
+(Article 25.1) - 3.
+If the parties to a dispute have not accepted the same means of dispute settlement, and if they have not been able to settle their dispute through negotiations or other peaceful means within twelve months following notification by a country to another that a dispute exists between them, the dispute shall be submitted to a conciliation commission at the request of any party to the dispute.
+(Article 25.6) The procedure set out in Part II of Annex E shall apply to conciliation proceedings.
+(Readers are again referred to Annex E for more details on the conciliation process.)

-ARTICLE 21: REPORTING
+ARTICLE 21 REPORTING

 The simplicity of Article 21 belies its importance.
 As stated above, the Article 21 reporting will be a principal basis for evaluating both individual government compliance and the overall effectiveness of the Convention.
 As drafted, Article 21 is largely a general grant of authority to the COP to develop the details of the reporting requirements and format.
 Toward this end, the INC was requested to prepare guidance on the timing and format of reporting for adoption at the first meeting of the COP.
+This work was not completed at INC 7, thus the final reporting forms, and the frequency of reporting, will be considered at COP1.